 - Fat typically averaging 20-30% of my total daily calorie intake.

-- Carbs filling in the rest (with fat and carbs being cycled using the “Deficit + Surplus” approach from Superior Muscle Growth).
+- Carbs filling in the rest (with fat and carbs being cycled using the “Deficit + Surplus” approach from Superior Muscle Growth, or using the 3 day calorie cycling approach from Superior Fat Loss).

-Chances are you’re not surprised by any of this.
+Chances are you’re not surprised by any of this (more info here: How To Calculate Your Macros).
 But that’s probably a good thing.

 My Calorie/Nutrient Cycling